 are intended to provide temporary power when utility is not available.
 These devices are usually connected to the loads via extension cords, although a connection via an optional transfer switch is more convenient.
-They are often used in homes, small offices, on construction sites, farms, motor homes, recreation vehicles, and in camping trips.
-Most of the models are fueled from the on-board tank and therefore can't run for a long time without refueling.
-More expensive multi-fuel devices can be hooked up to a natural gas or propane line for continuous operation.
+They are often used in homes, on construction sites, farms, motor homes, recreation vehicles, and in camping trips.
+Most models are fueled from the on-board tank and therefore can't run for a long time without refueling.
+More expensive multi-fuel devices can be hooked up to a natural gas or propane line for longer operation.
 For more details, see our portable generator guide

 .
-To save you hours of research and help you choose the best device for the job, I put up the chart below.
-It contains the ratings and typical prices on some of the top rated brands followed by selection considerations.
+To save you hours of research and help you choose the best device for the job, I put up the rating chart below.
+It compares the characteristics and typical prices on some of the top rated brands.
+The chart is followed by my selection considerations.

-Note that with any gasoline-fueled portable model you will need to refill the fuel tank several times a day if you run it non-stop at rated load.
-Unfortunately, gasoline can't be stored for a long time and during a blackout gas stations may not work.
-Therefore, a gas generator may be a good solution only for short-term rolling blackouts or for camping trips.
-However, if you keep a genset as an emergency backup system, you should store a large amount of stabilized gasoline (say, 100-200 gallons for a week supply) and replace it at least every other year.
+for example offers two day shipping on many items as well as free store pickup.
+As for the fuel, the main drawback of all gasoline-fueled products is getting gas after a major disaster may be a problem.
+You will need to refill the fuel tank several times a day if you run it non-stop at rated load.
+Unfortunately, gasoline can't be stored for a long time and during a blackout gas may be unavailable.
+Therefore, such a generator may be a good solution only for short-term rolling blackouts or for camping trips.
+However, if you keep a genset for emergency backup, you should store a large amount of stabilized gasoline (say, 100-200 gallons for a week supply) and replace it at least every other year.

-Also note that practically all gasoline gensets use 3600-RPM air cooled engines with relatively short product lives: about 500-1500 hours of use.
-When used occasionally for emergency backup purposes, they may remain operational for about 5 to 7 years.
-But if you need a power source for frequent use (for example on job sites), consider a model with a diesel
+Note that practically all small gensets use 3600-RPM air cooled engines with relatively short product lives: about 500-1500 hours of use.
+When used occasionally in an emergency, they might remain operational for about 5 to 7 years.
+But if you are looking for a power source for frequent use (for example on job sites), you may want to consider a diesel

-.
-Diesel generators cost more, but they have 2-3 times longer life than gas models.
-Diesel, like gasoline may not be available during a wide spread blackout, but it is more safe to store.
-If you are concerned about major blackouts, consider propane
+engine.
+Diesel generators of course cost more, but they have 2-3 times longer life than gas models.
+Diesel, likewise may not be available during a wide spread blackout, but it is safer to store.

 to portable power and my picks

 The characteristics in the chart are based on manufacturer's or seller's specifications available at the time we compiled this review.
-The prices are given for the same period of time (taxes and shipping are not included, but may be free at some retailers).
-Of course, prices and specs are subject to change without notice.
 For permanent "whole house" backup power devices and transfer switches see our discount generators

 All data here are provided As Is